2/03/2012: Malev Ceases Operations after 66 years

 During the 1990s, the airline attempted to improve its efficiencies as it looked at privatization.
 This had begun in 1992 when Alitalia (AZ) purchased a 30% stake for US$60m.

-The airline also operated several Boeing 767-200ERs and -300ERs on 1scheduled flights to New York (JFK) and Bangkok (BKK) as well as long haul charters to Asia, the Caribbean, Canada and the US.
+The airline also operated several Boeing 767-200ERs and -300ERs on 1scheduled flights to New York (JFK) and Bangkok (BKK) and long haul charters to Asia, the Caribbean, Canada, and the US.

 Discussions with other airline partners into the new millennium included British Airways (BA) and Swissair (SR).
 However, the downturn in the aviation industry following the 9/11 terrorist attacks led to discussions falling through.